 Quick link: Management back to main page

-Quick link to Depression and Chronic Kidney Disease Fact Sheet>
+Quick link: Depression and Chronic Kidney Disease Fact Sheet>

 How does kidney disease affect your mind and spirit?

 Many people with kidney disease experience different emotions at different stages of their journey with kidney disease.
 Initially there may be disbelief that this is happening to you.